Best Baby Clothes Brands for Every Wardrobe Need

 Best brands for funny baby clothes

 Here’s something you may not have known: “Onesie” is actually a term trademarked by Gerber (yes, the brand primarily known for their baby foods), although plenty of clothing purveyors ignore that fact.
 Technically, those snap-at-the-crotch one-piece T-shirts from any other brand are called “bodysuits”—and once you Google that search term, a whole new world opens up.
 They’re a classic baby clothing staple, and for good reason: They’re easy to get on and off, comfy for babies young and old, tend to be inexpensive and can be styled in a variety of ways.
-You’ll find baby onesies and bodysuits in nearly every baby clothing store, but these are a few of our top favorite brands.
+You’ll find baby onesies and bodysuits in nearly every baby clothing store, but these are a few of our top favorite baby clothes brands for one-pieces.

 The OG brand has super-soft baby onesies in a variety of cute patterns and a huge size range, from newborn to 4T, making this your go-to brand for years to come.
 What with drool, spit-up, flying flood and huge blowouts, babies can go through several onesies a day; thankfully, Gerber offers multipack deals, giving you plenty to put in baby’s drawer—and your diaper bag, and your purse, and your car.
 Seriously, they go through that many.